lkesteloot/unsong/unsong.md

 “Huh.
 I don’t feel any different either.”

-“But,” Ana told me, “over the next couple of weeks, we would get these…intimations from each other.
+“But,” Ana told me, “over the next couple of weeks, we would get these... intimations from each other.
 Like I would be on one side of the house, and I would feel like something was wrong, and I’d go find Erica, and she would have just burned herself by accident.
 Or I’d be feeling really sad about something, and Erica would say ‘you look sad’, even though I wasn’t showing it at all.”

 “Great,” I said.
 “You’re like those people who say they have psychic powers on TV.
 Maybe one day the phone will ring and you’ll know who’s calling before you pick it up.
 Spooky.”